 949-200-8277 | Fax: 888-579-8818 [email protected]

 First and foremost, the growth of a business requires dynamic ownership.
 However, even the most prescient business owners find themselves at some point in need of outside funding in order to expand.
 Owners looking to move quickly in order to meet the financial needs of their companies can often find themselves with a poverty of riches: while more funding choices exist now than ever before, navigating these choices in order to make the best decision for one’s company can be both confusing and time-consuming.
-With merchant cash advances increasingly taking the place of traditional bank loans as the go-to funding for small businesses, it’s essential to understand the pros and cons of each option.
+With merchant business fundings increasingly taking the place of traditional bank loans as the go-to funding for small businesses, it’s essential to understand the pros and cons of each option.

 • Fast and easy application and approval process.
 In many cases, a business can receive cash in their bank account the same day they apply.